Improbable-AI/mujocoARViewer/README.md

 ### Where to attach your mujoco `world` frame in AR

 Since this is a viewer in augmented reality (which by defintion, blends your simulated environment with your real world environment), deciding where to attach your simulation scene's `world` frame in your actual physical space in real world is important.
 You can determine this by passing in `attach_to` as an argument either by
 1. a 7-dim vector of `xyz` translation and scalar-first quaternion representation (i.e., `[x,y,z,qw,qx,qy,qz]`)
 2. a 4-dim vector of `xyz` translation and rotation around `z-axis`, specified as a degree. (i.e., `[x,y,z,zrot]`)
+    > Assuming you have a Z-UP convention for your mujoco environment, this second option might be enough.

 ```python
 # attach the `world` frame 0.3m above the visionOS origin, rotating 90 degrees around z-axis.